Real estate investment trusts

 • Like any real estate investment, REITs are prone to volatility, frequently brought on by market trends or the popularity of a particular property.

 • Various variables influence most investments, but in the case of REITs, interest rate fluctuations may have a significant impact.
-The price of REITs may suffer as a result of rising interest rates.
+The price of REITs may suffer because of rising interest rates.

 • Investors must be cautious that non-traded REITs might incur expensive upfront costs or sales charges.